Apps Like SoLo Funds For Fast Cash (& Other Alternatives)

 • Possibility for competitive rates: Multiple lenders are able to compete for your loan request.

-• Flexible payback: Payback is automatically deducted from your bank account but, there's an option to request a payback extension via the Lenme app if you need it.
+• Flexible payback: Payback is automatically deducted from your bank account, but there's an option to request a payback extension via the Lenme app if you need it.

 Cons